-Estimating Nitrate Loss
+Estimating Nitrate-N Loss

-According to research at the University of Nebraska, the estimated denitrification loss of nitrate when the soil temperature is 55 to 60 degrees F is 10 percent when soil is saturated for 5 days and 25 percent when saturated for 10 days (2 to 2.5 percent loss per day).
+According to research at the University of Nebraska, the estimated denitrification loss of nitrate when the soil temperature is 55 to 60 degrees F is 10 percent when soil is saturated for 5 days and 25 percent when saturated for 10 days (2 to 2.5 percent per day).
 Loss increases with warmer soils.
-Research conducted in Illinois with late May to early June (soil temperatures greater than 65 degrees F) excess application of water on silt loam and clay loam soils indicated approximately 4 to 5 percent loss of nitrate present per day that soils were saturated.
+Research conducted in Illinois with late May to early June (soil temperatures greater than 65 degrees F) with excess application of water on silt loam and clay loam soils indicated approximately 4 to 5 percent loss of nitrate present per day that soils were saturated.

-To estimate N loss, the first step is to estimate the amount of ammonium converted to nitrate-N. By the end of May this year (cooler than normal), one might assume late fall anhydrous ammonia and manure ammonium to be 60 percent or more converted to nitrate and with early April preplant N application, approximately 50 percent or more converted to nitrate.
+To estimate N loss, the first step is to estimate the amount of ammonium converted to nitrate-N. By now, one might assume late fall anhydrous ammonia and manure ammonium to be nearly converted to nitrate, and with early April preplant N applications, much more than 50 percent converted to nitrate.
 Less conversion to nitrate would occur with use of a nitrification inhibitor.
 Recent ammonium applications (within the last two weeks) would still be predominantly in the ammonium form, especially for anhydrous ammonia.
-Recent application of nitrate-containing fertilizers would result in more nitrate present during the same time period.
+Recent application of nitrate-containing fertilizers would result in more nitrate being present.
 Urea-ammonium nitrate solutions (28 or 32 percent UAN) contain one-quarter nitrate-N, and nitrify more rapidly.
 The second step is to estimate the percentage of nitrate-N loss as described in the research above.
 The amount of N loss is calculated from these two estimates.